IgnaceBleukx/Run-Experiments/README.md

 Each of the keys in this dictionary will be the filename of the artifact of the experiment.
 Based on the type of artifact, the way `runexp` stores the value will be different:
 1) If the artifact is human-readable (i.e., if it is a integer/string) the value will be put in a `.txt` file.
+2) If the artifact is a list/set/tuple of human-readable values, each of the values will be put on a new line in a `.lst` file.
-2) If the artifact is a dictionary containing only human-readable values, the artifact will be written as a `.json` file.
+3) If the artifact is a dictionary containing only human-readable values, the artifact will be written as a `.json` file.
-3) In all other cases, the value will be "pickled" and stored as a binary `.pickle` file.
+4) In all other cases, the value will be "pickled" and stored as a binary `.pickle` file.

 For an example experiment function, take a look at the `example/experiment.py` file.
 This experiment takes as input a data wrapper and a string.